jechol/definject/README.md

 end
 ```

-is expanded into (simplified for understanding)
+is expanded into (simplified to understand)

 ```elixir
 def send_welcome_email(user_id, deps \\ %{}) do